Tyler Mulder: Sophomore year

 Mulder lowered his indoor personal best to 1:49.15 at the ISU Classic, placing fourth.
 Outdoors, he qualified for the NCAA championships in the 4x400 meter relay, earning All American honors by placing sixth.
 Mulder's personal best in outdoors was set at 1:49.19 at the Iowa Musco Twilight Meet.

 Junior year

 Mulder captured NCAA Championship in the 800 meter run indoors, clocking 1:49.2 at the Tyson Events Center in Fayetteville, Arkansas.
 Outdoors, advanced to the finals of the 800m run at the NCAA Championships in Des Moines, Iowa at Drake Stadium.
 Mulder placed fifth.
 Competed at the 2008 United States Olympic Track and Field Trials in Eugene, Oregon and failed to make finals.

 Senior year

 Mulder finished his senior year for the Panthers with a 3rd place Indoors, 3rd place Outdoors, and made the USATF 800m final.
 Lowered his personal best to 1:46.80 in the NCAA Championships in Fayetteville, Arkansas.
-He loved to refuel after tough workouts with Muscle Milk and mini Snickers.